thomaslantern/nes-hello-world/README.md

   <li>Footer</li>
   <li>Tile Data</li>
 </ol>

+Let's go over these sections in more detail.

 <h2>The Header</h2>
 These are all labeled pretty clearly in the program, and all are necessary for a functioning NES cartridge.
 The Header (the part with "db "NES",$1A", etc.) is included in every NES program, and while changes can be made to some parts of the header, in the beginning I would recommend leaving it as is.
 As with all parts of the code, you can learn the specifics of what each line does, and try modifying them later as you see fit.